jackweekes/Listie.md-for-Mealie-iOS-macOS/README.md

-# Quite Listie — iOS, iPadOS and macOS
+# Listie.md — iOS, iPadOS and macOS

 A native Swift app for iOS, iPadOS and macOS (designed for iPad), for managing local shopping lists and lists from your Mealie server (self-hosted).